Screening involves taking an egg donor medical history

-When you decide to become an egg donor, our fertility center will conduct several assessments to determine your overall health, which protects both our donors and the intended parents.
-One of these steps is completing a medical and family history.
+When you decide to become an egg donor, our fertility center will conduct several assessments to determine your overall health.
+This protects both our donors and the intended parents.
+One of these steps is providing an egg donor medical history and family history.
 This information allows our physicians to see a more complete profile of potential egg donors.

 Medical history offers essential information during egg donor screening